Eurovision Song Contest 2018: Venue

-The Lisbon Arena is a multi-purpose indoor arena built for the Expo '98 and has a capacity of 20,000 attendees, making it the largest indoor venue in Portugal and among the largest in Europe.
+The Altice Arena (known as the "Lisbon Arena" during the contest) is a multi-purpose indoor arena built for the Expo '98 and has a capacity of 20,000 attendees, making it the largest indoor venue in Portugal and among the largest in Europe.
 It is located in the Parque das Nações (Park of Nations) riverside district in the northeast of Lisbon, which was completely renovated to host the 1998 world's fair.
 It is connected by metro to the nearby international airport and by train (Oriente Station) to the rest of the country and Europe.